reactjs/react.dev/beta/src/pages/learn/synchronizing-with-effects.md

 }, [zoomLevel]);
 ```

 Note that there is no cleanup needed in this case.
-In development, React will call the effect twice, but this is not a problem because calling `setZoomLevel` twice with the same value does not do anything.
+In development, React will call the Effect twice, but this is not a problem because calling `setZoomLevel` twice with the same value does not do anything.
 It may be slightly slower, but this doesn't matter because the remounting is development-only and won't happen in production.

 Some APIs may not allow you to call them twice in a row.
 For example, the [`showModal`](https://developer.mozilla.org/en-US/docs/Web/API/HTMLDialogElement/showModal) method of the built-in [`<dialog>`](https://developer.mozilla.org/en-US/docs/Web/API/HTMLDialogElement) element throws if you call it twice.
 Implement the cleanup function and make it close the dialog: